-Elena is currently pursuing her MA in History of Art.
-She received her B.A. in Art History & Archaeology, with a second major in History from Washington University in St. Louis in 2013, and her M.A. in Art History from Southern Methodist University in 2015.
+Elena is currently pursuing her M.A. in history of art.
+She received her B.A. in art history and archaeology, with a second major in history, from Washington University in St. Louis in 2013, and her M.A. in art history from Southern Methodist University in 2015.
 Prior to attending Bryn Mawr College, Elena worked in outreach education at the White House Historical Association and has completed internships at the National Museum of Women in the Arts and The Met Cloisters.
 She has spent the last three summers as part of the excavation team at the early Byzantine synagogue site of Huqoq, Israel, and now serves as a square supervisor.
 Her research interests center on postcolonial readings of Late Antique and Early Byzantine visual culture, specifically synagogue mosaic floors.

 Tessa Bachi Haas

-Tessa is a Ph.D. student in History of Art at Bryn Mawr College.
+Tessa is a Ph.D. student in history of art at Bryn Mawr College.
 Her research focuses on digital media as artistic process and critique, particularly as it pertains to archival practices in contemporary art.
 She has assisted with exhibitions at the Pennsylvania Academy of the Fine Arts, the Cooper Gallery at Harvard University, Woodmere Art Museum, American Philosophical Society Museum, and Bryn Mawr College Special Collections.
-Tessa completed her M.A. thesis, “Currency, Ritual, and Craft: Cowrie Shells in the Work of Rina Banerjee,” with Professor Sylvia Houghteling in 2019.
-She received her A.B. in History of Art from Bryn Mawr College in 2018.
+Tessa completed her M.A. thesis, “Currency, Ritual, and Craft: Cowrie Shells in the Work of Rina Banerjee,” with Prof. Sylvia Houghteling in 2019.
+She received her A.B. in history of art from Bryn Mawr College in 2018.
 Tessa is currently a member of the Philadelphia-based curatorial group AUTOMAT.

-Justinne is a PhD student studying Renaissance and Baroque portraiture with Professor David Cast.
-She previously received her BA in History from James Madison University and an MA in Art History from Queens College.
+Justinne is a Ph.D. student studying Renaissance and Baroque portraiture with Prof. David Cast.
+She previously received her B.A. in history from James Madison University and an M.A. in art history from Queens College.
 Her research interests include Italian Renaissance and Baroque portraiture, with a particular focus on images of saints within the context of Tridentine reforms.
-She has worked as a Museum Educator at the New-York Historical Society and held a graduate internship at the Robert Lehman Collection of the Metropolitan Museum of Art.
+She has worked as a museum educator at the New-York Historical Society and held a graduate internship at the Robert Lehman Collection of the Metropolitan Museum of Art.

-Laurel McLaughlin is a PhD student in the History of Art working with Professor Homay King.
+Laurel McLaughlin is a Ph.D. candidate in the history of art working with Prof. Homay King.
 Her dissertation examines how migration and its affects shape constructions of identity within contemporary performance art by women-identifying practitioners, 1970–2000s.
 She has presented such research at the University of California, Berkeley, the College Art Association, New York, Performance Studies International, Calgary, and the Association for the Study of the Arts of the Present, Hong Kong.
 Additionally, Laurel has held curatorial fellowships and assistant positions at the Philadelphia Museum of Art, the Slought Foundation, Bryn Mawr College Special Collections, the Pennsylvania Academy of the Fine Arts, and the ICA Philadelphia.
-She received a BA from Wake Forest University in Art History and English as a Presidential Scholar in 2013, an MA with Distinction from The Courtauld Institute of Art in 2015, and an MA from Bryn Mawr College in 2017. email@example.com
+She received a B.A. from Wake Forest University in Art History and English as a Presidential Scholar in 2013, an MA with Distinction from The Courtauld Institute of Art in 2015, and an M.A. from Bryn Mawr College in 2017. email@example.com

 Anna Moblard Meier

-Jamie is a Ph.D. candidate working with Professor Christiane Hertel.
-Her dissertation will examine Frans Francken the Younger's development of the seventeenth century Flemish "gallery painting" genre within the context of early modern curiosity culture.
-She graduated cum laude from Columbia University in 2008 with a B.A. in Art History and German Literature, and she received her M.A. in History of Art from Bryn Mawr College in 2012.
+Jamie is a Ph.D. candidate working with Prof. Christiane Hertel.
+Her area of interest is Northern European Baroque.
+Her dissertation will examine Frans Francken the Younger's development of the 17th-century Flemish "gallery painting" genre within the context of early modern curiosity culture.
+She graduated cum laude from Columbia University in 2008 with a B.A. in art history and German literature, and she received her M.A. in history of art from Bryn Mawr College in 2012.
 She has presented papers at the Philadelphia Museum of Art, American University, KULeuven, and the Frick Collection in New York.
 In 2014 she was the recipient of the University of Pennsylvania's Petronella Van Weezel Award for outstanding achievements in Dutch studies.
 Currently she is conducting dissertation research in Antwerp as the 2015-2016 Rubenianum Fellow, a position generously co-sponsored by the Belgian-American Educational Foundation and the Rubenianum Fund (managed by the King Baudouin Foundation).

-Michelle Smiley is a PhD student working with Professor Homay King on nineteenth-century photography and cinema of the United States and Europe.
-Her dissertation, "Becoming Photography: The American Development of a Medium," examines the scientific and technological precursors of photography in early-nineteenth-century America and traces the role of movement and duration in the photographic image beginning with its chemical development in the scientific laboratory and ending with the birth of cinema.
-Michelle completed her masters, "Making Photography, or, The American (Re)Invention of a Medium," with Professor Lisa Saltzman in the spring of 2015.
-She received her A.B. in History of Art from Bryn Mawr College in 2012.
-Michelle has also held several curatorial fellowships and internships at the National Gallery of Art, the American Philosophical Society, and the Hirshhorn Museum & Sculpture Garden.
-Her additional research interests include theories of materialism, memory, and time; the history of science; mass media and print forms of the nineteenth century; the still and moving image, and portraiture.
+Michelle Smiley is a Ph.D. student working with Prof. Homay King on 19th-century photography and cinema of the U.S. and Europe.
+Her dissertation, "Becoming Photography: The American Development of a Medium," examines the scientific and technological precursors of photography in early-19th-century America and traces the role of movement and duration in the photographic image beginning with its chemical development in the scientific laboratory and ending with the birth of cinema.
+Michelle completed her masters, "Making Photography, or, The American (Re)Invention of a Medium," with Prof. Lisa Saltzman in the spring of 2015.
+She received her A.B. in history of art from Bryn Mawr College in 2012.
+Michelle has also held several curatorial fellowships and internships at the National Gallery of Art, the American Philosophical Society, and the Hirshhorn Museum and Sculpture Garden.
+Her additional research interests include theories of materialism, memory, and time; the history of science; mass media and print forms of the 19th century; the still and moving image, and portraiture.
 In between undergraduate and graduate education Michelle worked as an English teacher in Rouen, France.

-Nava is a PhD candidate, working with Professor Alicia Walker.
-She received a BA from the Macaulay Honors College at Queens College, CUNY and an MA from The Courtauld Institute of Art.
+Nava is a Ph.D. candidate, working with Prof. Alicia Walker.
+Her area of interest is Byzantine art.
+She received a B.A. from the Macaulay Honors College at Queens College, CUNY and an M.A. from The Courtauld Institute of Art.
 She works on representations of body language in middle Byzantine manuscript illuminations.
 Beyond deciphering the meanings of individual gestures, she explores how the Byzantines used posture and gesture to order and interpret social systems.
-She worked for two years of as a Graduate Assistant at Bryn Mawr College’s Special Collections and Rare Books and Manuscripts Collections and has also interned at the Frick Collection’s Center for the History of Collecting and served as a researcher at the Philadelphia Museum of Art.
+She worked for two years of as a graduate assistant at Bryn Mawr College’s Special Collections and Rare Books and Manuscripts Collections and has also interned at the Frick Collection’s Center for the History of Collecting and served as a researcher at the Philadelphia Museum of Art.
 She has presented papers at the Frick Collection and at the Byzantine Studies Conference and has led a series of gallery talks at the Philadelphia Museum of Art.
 Her work has been supported by grants from the International Center for Medieval Art, the Knights of Columbus Vatican Film Library, and the Delaware Valley Medieval Association, among other organizations.

-Kaylee Verkruisen is a Canadian graduate student of History of Art at Bryn Mawr College.
-Kaylee graduated with her BA from Bishop’s University in Sherbrooke, Quebec in 2015 with a double honours degree in English Literature and Art History.
-She continued to pursue her interests in the Middle Ages by completing her MA in Medieval Studies at the University of Toronto’s Centre for Medieval Studies in 2016.
-The following year Kaylee also completed a MA in Art History at the University of Toronto where she translated and catalogued the last will and testament of Blanche of Navarre as part of a digital humanities project.
+Kaylee Verkruisen is a Canadian graduate student of history of art at Bryn Mawr College.
+Her area of interest is early medieval and Byzantine art.
+Kaylee graduated with her B.A. from Bishop’s University in Sherbrooke, Quebec, in 2015 with a double honours degree in English literature and art history.
+She continued to pursue her interests in the Middle Ages by completing her M.A. in Medieval Studies at the University of Toronto’s Centre for Medieval Studies in 2016.
+The following year Kaylee also completed an M.A. in art history at the University of Toronto where she translated and catalogued the last will and testament of Blanche of Navarre as part of a digital humanities project.
 Her research interests stem from a history of exploring the sexualization and genderization of women in the Middle Ages.
-Kaylee has a personal interest in the vita and cult following of Saint Agatha of Catania and dreams of attending her feast day celebrations during the week of February 5th to experience the saint’s contemporary following first hand.
+Kaylee has a personal interest in the vita and cult following of Saint Agatha of Catania and dreams of attending her feast day celebrations during the week of Feb.
+5 to experience the saint’s contemporary following first hand.

-Amalia is a PhD candidate working with Professor Christiane Hertel.
-She earned a B.A. in History from Oberlin College in 2009 and completed an M.A. at Bryn Mawr in 2013.
+Amalia is a Ph.D. candidate working with Prof. Christiane Hertel.
+Her areas of interest are prints and printmaking.
+She earned a B.A. in history from Oberlin College in 2009 and completed an M.A. at Bryn Mawr in 2013.
 She is interested in Polish modernism and the work of the Mloda Polska group.
 Her M.A. research focused on the intersection between language, type, and empire, and examined the ways in which public displays of typography either supported or undermined ideas of empire.
-Her PhD research similarly focuses on Polish political identity and its construction in the work of art.
+Her Ph.D. research similarly focuses on Polish political identity and its construction in the work of art.
 She has pursued museum work at both the Allen Memorial Art Museum and the Philadelphia Museum of Art.

 Mechella Ignace Yezernitskaya